fermibot/chatbot_exercise/README.md

 ## Example

-Show below is an example of how to use this Chatbot for searching a PDF document for information.
+Shown below is an example of how to use this Chatbot for searching a PDF document for information.

 ### Input